TRACE solar loops Magnetic field topological model Bridger range from

 • Develop and strengthen practical research skills.

-• Encourage participation by women and minorities in research.
+• Encourage participation by under-represented students in STEM research and career.

 Research

-Most projects involve analysis of data from space missions such as Yohkoh, SOHO, TRACE, RHESSI and Hinode and ground-based observatories.
+Most projects involve analysis of data from current space missions such as Parker Solar Probe, Solar Dynamics Observatory , Hinode, STEREO , and IRIS , past space missions including Yohkoh, SOHO, TRACE, and RHESSI, and ground-based observatories like DKIST.
 Experience has shown that data analysis projects are suitable for most undergraduates at the sophomore or junior level.
-Additionally, each year there are a few opportunities in the solar-stellar connection (dynamo theory, data analysis), solar magneto-hydrodynamics, and space hardware development.
+Additionally, each year there are a few opportunities in solar magneto-hydrodynamics, and space hardware development.

 Venue